-Dr Jonathan D Quick, Director, Essential Drugs and Other Medicines, WHO www.vso.org.uk lan-africa.com 9 780333 722114
+Dr Jonathan D Quick, Director, Essential Drugs and Other Medicines, WHO www.vso.org.uk om 9 780333 722114

 Since 1958, more than 27,000 volunteers have worked in over 60 countries throughout the developing world.
 VSO Books publishes practical books and Working Papers in education and development based upon the professional experience of volunteers and overseas partners.